QDMarkMan/-template-vite-vue2-lib/README.md

-# @template/vite-vue2-lib
+# @template/vite-vue-lib

-This template should help get you started developing with Vue 2 in Vite.
+This template should help get you started developing with Vue and Vite.

 ## Recommended IDE Setup